Massachusett: Endonyms

 The native name is written Massachuseuck (Muhsachuweeseeak) //məhsat͡ʃəwiːsiːak//—singular Massachusee (Muhsachuweesee).
-It translates as "at the great hill," referring to the Great Blue Hill, located in Ponkapoag.
+It has been translated as "at the range of hills" and as "at the great hill," referring to the Great Blue Hill, located in Ponkapoag.

 Exonyms

 English settlers adopted the term Massachusett for the name for the people, language, and ultimately as the name of their colony which became the American state of Massachusetts.
 John Smith first published the term Massachusett in 1616.
 Narragansett people called the tribe Massachêuck.